Jim Cadile

-James Dee Cadile (born July 16, 1940) is an American former professional football offensive guard.
-He played for San Jose State College and San Jose High School.
-Cadile played 11 years in the National Football League (NFL) all for the Chicago Bears.
-Cadile played for the Hawaiians of the World Football League during the 1974 and 1975 seasons.
-He currently resides in Medford, Oregon.
+James Dee Cadile (July 16, 1940 – March 11, 2026) was an American former professional football player who was an offensive guard for the Chicago Bears of the National Football League (NFL).
+He played college football for the San Jose State Spartans after attending San José High School.
+Cadile played 11 years in the NFL, all for the Bears.
+He played for the Hawaiians of the World Football League during the 1974 and 1975 seasons.

+Cadile died on March 11, 2026 at the age of 85.